Smithsonian/digest2/population/README.md

 1) archive dir. with previous versions of the files

-2) MPC.config - list of XXX observatory codes with mean (expected) astrometric uncertainties and a few config. keywords
+2) MPC.config - list of 140 observatory codes with mean
+(expected) astrometric uncertainties and a few config. keywords